txpipe-shop/sundae-swap/src/audit.typ

 Expected Failure Scenarios:

+- Pool output has the expected address: the pool script address
 - Quantities of both tokens of the pair are not a positive integer
 - Pool reference NFT is not paid to the metadata output
 - Pool NFT or specified quantity of both tokens of the pair are not paid to the pool script address